Site-Using Tips – open only this page – put page into left frame

 of improving motivation & confidence:

-Based on what we know about how people learn, we should expect Design Process to help increase transfers Across Areas (between subjects in School and areas in Life) and Through Time (from Past to Present into Future).
+Based on what we know about how people learn – as explained above in 1 & 2we should expect Design Process to help increase transfers Across Areas (between subjects in School and areas in Life) and Through Time (from Past to Present into Future).
 When this is happening,...

 Students also get indirect benefits when they improve their internal attitudes, their motivations (for wanting to learn) and their confidence (in being able to learn).